PacificRebel/PacificRebel/README.md

 **nice to meet you!** 👋.

-I'm a Full Stack / Front End Developer, working in React (currently Next.js and Gatsby), Swift and Ruby/Rails.
-I'm a <a href="https://www.channel4.com/news/">Channel 4 News journalist</a>.
-I'm a big fan of the New York Times'</a> and Helsingin Sanomat dynamic stories - these are so powerful: <a href="https://www.nytimes.com/interactive/2021/05/24/us/tulsa-race-massacre.html">Tulsa Race Massacre</a> and <a href="https://dynamic.hs.fi/2020/bodom/">Mysteeri, joka ei vanhene koskaan</a>.
-Please check out my CV below. 👇🏻
+I'm a News Editor at <a href="https://www.channel4.com/news/">Channel 4 News</a>, and Full Stack / Front End Developer, working in React (currently Next.js and Gatsby), Swift and Ruby/Rails.
+CV below! 👇🏻

-## Today I...
-have been working on updating an old Rails project and it's proving challenging, because of out of date packages and clashing dependencies.
-I've decided to start an HTML/CSS/JavaScript path on Pluralsight and then get certification.
-I'll need these skills for a future work project, which is exciting.
-Was great to revive a Gatsby project last week.

 <img src="./public/Window_1.png"/>

 # Heli Sivunen <a  href="https://www.linkedin.com/in/heli-sivunen/"> <img align="right" src="/public/LI-In-Bug.png" width="25" height="25"/><a  href="https://twitter.com/Heli_Sivunen"> <img align="right" src="/public/Twitter_Social_Icon_Square_Color.png" width="25" height="25"/></a>

 ## Channel 4 News journalist 🎬 and Full Stack / Front End Developer

-I'm particularly excited about writing user-friendly apps and immersive scrollytelling pages and I'm currently building with Swift and React (scroll down for details).
-I'm topping up my React skills with Pluralsight courses in my free time - more fun than just working on your own!
+I've always been known as a tech specialist at work, but wanted to learn to code after reading about the lack of diversity in the programming, especially the issues caused by biased facial recognition AI. <a  href="https://www.codedbias.com/">"Coded Bias"</a> is a gripping illustration of this.

+I want to become good at inclusive design - <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talks have been an eye-opener for me.

+Since my bootcamp, I've focused on writing apps with React and Swift, and improving my front-end skills by doing a Sketch course.
+I'll work to get certification for HTML/CSS/Javascript next.
+I'll need these skills for a future work project, which is exciting.

 I love it when something small gives people joy, for example,
-    <a href="https://wizardly-lumiere-aae737.netlify.app/">simple birthday greeting websites</a> I've built for friends and family instead of cards.
+    <a href="https://fancy-croquembouche-09c52b.netlify.app/">simple birthday greeting websites</a> I've built for friends and family instead of cards - that one is built with Gatsby.

-I want to demystify programming for those who aren't normally drawn into it as a career, especially girls, and I got into programming myself thanks to a RailsGirls workshop.

-Inclusive design fascinates me and I want to become good at it - <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talks have been an eye-opener for me.

 ## Projects